F1LT3R/chromafi/README.md

-# Chromafi
+# 💥 Chromafi

-> 💥 Syntax highlight to console: any lang - any fn, any - obj.
+> Console syntax highlighting: any function, any object and 176 languages.

 ![Figure 00](figure-00.png)

 For years, Javacripts across the web have committed monocrimes against humanity too horrible to mention.
-Today our long stuggle ends. with Chromafi, JavaScript objects logged to the console... still look like JavaScript objects.
-Oh... and you can highlight other languages too!
+Today our long stuggle ends.

+* JavaScript objects logged to the console... still look like JavaScript objects.
+* Chromafi highlights JavaScript functions.
+* Adjust indentation for tabbed code with Chromafi.
+* User defined color palettes.
+* Line numbers optional.
+* Padding adjustment for use with background colors or tight spaces.
+* Chromafi also highlights strings of code in 176 languages.

 ## Usage